Home How it works Tutors Subjects Insights FAQ Free Trial

 Frequently Asked Questions

-Most students find the IB involves more sustained workload due to six subjects plus Extended Essay, TOK, and CAS.
+Most students find the IB involves more sustained workload due to six subjects plus the Extended Essay, Theory of Knowledge (TOK), and Creativity, Activity, Service (CAS).
 A-Levels demand greater depth in three or four subjects.
-Neither is objectively harder โ€” they assess differently and suit different learning styles.
+Neither is objectively harder — they assess differently and suit different learning styles.

 Both pathways produce successful Oxbridge applicants.
 Oxford and Cambridge accept both qualifications.
-Typical IB offers are 38โ€“40 points with strong HL grades; typical A-Level offers are A*AA or A*A*A. The personal statement, interview, and subject-specific performance matter most.
+Typical IB offers are 38–40 points with strong HL grades (often 6,6,6 or 7,6,6 at HL); typical A-Level offers are A*AA or A*A*A. The personal statement, interview, subject-specific performance and admissions tests matter most.